Career & Technical Education

 As a critical element of the school's structures to support all students, members of our Intervention department work collaboratively with different students and staff to implement evidence-based interventions and supports to meet student’s academic and behavioral needs.

-For math standards, math teachers' websites, and additional resources, please go to www.gatormath.weebly.com.
+For more information about the Green Level Mathematics department, course standards, teacher websites, and additional resources, please go to www.gatormath.weebly.com.

 The Science Department at Green Level High School strives to increase students’ scientific literacy and empower them with the communication, collaboration, and critical thinking skills necessary to creatively navigate an ever-changing world.
 Students must complete three science courses for graduation: Biology (Academic or Honors), Earth/Environmental Science (Academic, Honors, or AP), and a physical science course (Physical Science, Chemistry (Academic or Honors), or Physics (Academic, Honors, or AP)).